Wasserwecken/bachelorthesis/readme.md

 ![alt][NODEV01]
 > *Procedural Materials in Blender, created for "Nodevember" with a sphere as base; By Simon Thommes 2019*

+## Annotation
+By dealing with render applications, procedural texture generation and shaders, some terms can have a similar meaning and sound.
+Therefore important terms have to be defined to prevent misunderstandings.

+### Procedural
+The paper "A Survey of Procedural Noise Functions" gave following definition:
+"The adjective procedural is used in computer science to distinguish entities that are described by program code rather than by data structures.
+Procedural techniques are code segments or algorithms that specify some characteristic of a computer-generated model or effect." [(LLC01)]

+### Texture
+Textures are images where a single or more informations about surface properties can be stored.
+Combined with the definition for "procedural", procedural textures are defined as: "A procedural texture is a computer-generated image created using an algorithm [...], instead of a digital painting or image processing application[...]" [(D01)]

+### Material

 ## Motivation
 While its possible to use and layer multiple algorithms in shader and interfaces of various applications, creating convincing procedural materials can be a tidious and complex task.
 Manipulating results of algorithms in the right manner relies on repetitive tasks and practical knowledge to get convincing results.
 While there many possibilities and freedom for manipulations and choice of algorithms, shader and interfaces will not enfoce or guide creators to a workflow of creating procedural materials.
 Additionally, the limitation that only implicit algorithms can be used, exclude post processing algorithms like blur, normal map generation from height or ambient occlusion, because they rely on neighbour informations.

 ## Ojective
 First a understanding for surfaces and their composition must be created.
 Therefore surfaces have to be analysed, how they can be decomposed in informations, layers, forms and pattern which then can be replicated by algorithms.
 To know which algortihms are usefull and in which ways they can be used, a categorisation based on their task is created.
 This allows the extension and usage of algortihms of own choice.
 For reducing Trial-And-Error phases and guide creators to a structural process, a workflow and teqniques will be presented.
 Finally the kategorisation, techniques and the capabilities of the workflow are tested by creating procedural textures with them and preseting their results.